-A variety of on-campus evening classes are offered as listed in the Timetable of Classes under the heading of the appropriate academic department.
+A variety of on-campus evening classes are offered as listed online at www.ws.edu.
 Evening classes are classes that begin at 4 p.m. or later.

-Services available on campus during select hours each evening include those offered by the Student Information Office, the Counseling Center, the office of Business Affairs, the Library, and the Bookstore.
+Services available on campus during select hours each evening include those offered by the Student Information Office, the Counseling Center, the office of Business Affairs, the Library, the Student Success Center, and the Bookstore.
 The Distance Education office is open each evening until 7 p.m.
 Monday through Thursday on the days classes are in session.